2020PB/police-brutality/reports/New Jersey.md

 ### Police arrest woman and reporter | June 1st

 Footage shows a woman tackled by multiple officers and thrown into bushes before an officer kneels on her to make an arrest.
-Another protestor is arrested in the background.
+Another protester is arrested in the background.

 As reporter is backing away, police yell at him to go him.